2020PB/police-brutality/reports/Oregon.md

 Protestors had been launching fireworks and lighting small fires during the night.
 Shotrly after 2 AM, federal officers declared an unlawful assembly and emerged from the Justice Center.
 Officers used a hose to douse the fire.
 Federal officers fired tear gas and impact munitions from the Justice Center before pushing protestors away from the fence.
 Officers retreat shortly after, using tear gas and impact munitions for cover.
 Additional footage shows protestors shooting fireworks and throwing tear gas canisters back at officers.

-tags: protestor, tear-gas, shoot, projectile, pepper-ball
+tags: protester, tear-gas, shoot, projectile, pepper-ball

 id: or-portland-201